Knotx/knotx/README.md

   alt="Knot.x Features"/>

 Probably you have many features / services you want to connect to your site.
-They come from different vendors, talk using various protocols (REST / SOAP / binary) and have different reliability characteristics.
+They come from different vendors, talk using various network protocols (HTTP/WebSocket/TCP etc.) and message formats (SOAP/JSON/XML/binary etc.).

 **Knot.x** assembles your static HTML pages with any features / services in a very performant manner.
 It loads and analyses static pages from a Repository, collects dynamic